RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: RoD-TAL: Romanian Driving Tests And Laws

 \subsection{RoD-Law Corpus}

-A central component of the RoD-TAL framework is its law-grounded foundation, the RoD-Law corpus, which ensures every answer can be explicitly traced back to the Romanian legislation.
-The legal corpus, curated as the retrieval base for all downstream tasks, was compiled from official sources, with abrogated sections removed to ensure relevance and currency, until March 2025.
-The composition of the legal corpus is summarized in Table~\ref{tab:corpus}, including laws from the traffic regulations, road code, penal code, and technical inspection law, and civil auto liability insurance law.
+A central component of the RoD-TAL framework is its law-grounded foundation, the RoD-Law corpus, which ensures that every answer can be explicitly traced back to Romanian legislation.
+The legal corpus, used as the retrieval base for all downstream tasks in this work, was compiled from official sources, with abrogated sections removed to ensure relevance and currency, until March 2025.
+The composition of the legal corpus is summarized in Table~\ref{tab:corpus}, including laws from traffic regulations, road code, penal code, and technical inspection law, as well as civil auto liability insurance law.

-The RoD-Law legal corpus is complemented by an annotated collection of 140 distinct traffic signs, extracted from the answer references across the dataset and spanning 11 major categories (see Figure~\ref{fig:distribution_corpus_indicators_category_horizontal}.
-Each sign is provided with its name, category, and a concise explanation, supporting both QA annotation and VQA tasks.
-Statistics are also presented in Appendix \ref{sec:dataset-statistics}
+The RoD-Law legal corpus is complemented by an annotated collection of 140 distinct traffic signs, extracted from the answer references throughout the dataset and spanning 11 major categories (see Figure~\ref{fig:distribution_corpus_indicators_category_horizontal}).
+Each sign is provided with its name, category, and a concise explanation, which supports both QA annotation and the VQA tasks.
+Other statistics are presented in Appendix \ref{app:rod_law_stats}.